 Dogs tend to be very food-oriented.
 For most dogs, treats and food are one of the highlights of their day.
 If your dog is suddenly not interested in eating, it’s cause for concern.

-Sometimes, there’s an apparent reason, like if it’s sweltering out or if trying new food.
-But, if your dog’s eating habits change without an apparent reason, it could signal illness, especially in senior dogs.
-Any time lack of appetite is accompanied by weight loss, lethargy, diarrhea, or vomiting; it’s time to head to the vet.
+Sometimes, there’s an apparent reason, like if it’s sweltering out or trying new food.
+But, if your dog’s eating habits change without an obvious reason, it could signal illness, especially in senior dogs.
+Any time lack of appetite is accompanied by weight loss, lethargy, diarrhea, or vomiting, it’s time to head to the vet.

 A sudden increase in appetite can also indicate a health issue.
-Dogs who suddenly seem to be hungry all the time or are begging to be fed at odd times could be developing diabetes or a hormonal problem.
-Any changes in your dog’s eating habits should be mentioned to your vet.
+Dogs who suddenly seem to be hungry all the time or who beg to be fed at odd times could be developing diabetes or a hormonal problem.
+Mention any changes in your dog’s eating habits to your vet.

 5. Circling, pacing, and other compulsive behavior

 If the behavior is accompanied by limping, lack of appetite, signs of pain, or pupils of unequal size, he may have had a stroke or suffered an injury to his head, neck, or back.
-It can also be cause for concern if he displays other compulsive behaviors like spinning, constant licking, tail chasing, or repetitive barking along with the circling and dog pacing.
+It can also be cause for concern if he displays other compulsive behaviors like spinning, constant licking, tail chasing, repetitive barking, circling, and dog pacing.

-While compulsive behaviors could simply be the result of stress or anxiety, a visit to the vet to rule out an underlying issue is always a good idea.
+While compulsive behaviors could result from stress or anxiety, a visit to the vet to rule out an underlying issue is always a good idea.

 6. Changes in urination habits or excessive thirst

 Of course, your dog will likely want a drink of water after exercise, eating, or if he’s hot.
 But, if you notice that your dog is thirsty all the time without an apparent reason, it could indicate an underlying health concern.
-Changes in urination habits, such as difficulty urinating, excessive urination, or taking a long time to urinate, should also be reported to the vet.
+Report urination habit changes such as difficulty urinating, excessive urination, or taking a long time to urinate to the vet.

-These changes in behavior could indicate diabetes, an infection, kidney issues, or some other health concern.
-Anytime your dog exhibits changes in his urination habits or unexplained excessive thirst, it warrants a visit to the vet.
+These changes in behavior could indicate diabetes, an infection, kidney issues, or other health concerns.
+Anytime your dog changes his urination habits or has unexplained excessive thirst, it warrants a visit to the vet.

 Wrap up

 Most importantly, trust your gut.
-If your dog just seems to be acting differently or showing unusual dog behaviors, he could be in pain or not feeling well.
+If your dog seems to be acting differently or showing unusual dog behavior, he could be in pain or not feeling well.